How to apply for your first Irish passport as an adult

 If you were born abroad to a parent born in Ireland or Northern Ireland - you should also include:

-- Your Irish-born parent’s birth certificate
+- Your Irish-born parent’s original birth certificate

 - Your parents’ civil marriage certificate (if applicable)